A Christian Perspective on HomosexualityWilliam Lane Craig

 Now if someone is going to resist this reasoning, he’s got to deny either that (2) God’s will is expressed in the Bible or else that (3) the Bible forbids homosexual behavior.

 Now this has enormous implications.
 For one thing, it means that the whole debate about whether homosexuality is something you were born with or is a result of how you were raised really doesn’t matter in the end.
 The important thing is not how you got your orientation, but what you do with it.
-Some defenders of homosexuality are very anxious to prove that your genes, not your upbringing, determine if you’re homosexual because then homosexual behavior is normal and right.
+Some defenders of a homosexual lifestyle are very anxious to prove that your genes, not your upbringing, determine if you’re homosexual because then homosexual behavior is normal and right.
 But this conclusion doesn’t follow at all.
 Just because you’re genetically disposed to some behavior doesn’t mean that behavior is morally right.
 To give an example, some researchers suspect there may be a gene which predisposes some people to alcoholism.
 Does that mean that it’s all right for someone with such predisposition to go ahead and drink to his heart’s content and become an alcoholic?
 Obviously not!
 If anything, it ought to alert him to abstain from alcohol so as to prevent this from happening.
-Now the sober truth of the matter is that we don’t fully understand the roles of heredity and environment in producing homosexuality.
+Now the sober truth of the matter is that we don’t fully understand the roles of heredity and environment in producing a homosexual orientation.
 But that doesn’t really matter.
-Even if homosexuality were completely genetic, that fact alone still wouldn’t make it any different than a birth defect, like a cleft palate or epilepsy.
-That doesn’t mean it’s normal and that we shouldn’t try to correct it.
+Even if homosexuality were completely genetic, that fact alone wouldn’t imply that such a lifestyle is morally acceptable and should be indulged.

 So, once more, the question is: Does the Bible forbid homosexual behavior?
 Well, I’ve already said that it does.
 The Bible is so realistic!
 You might not expect it to mention a topic like homosexual behavior, but in fact there are six places in the Bible—three in the Old Testament and three in the New Testament—where this issue is directly addressed—not to mention all the passages dealing with marriage and sexuality which have implications for this issue.
 In all six of these passages homosexual acts are unequivocally condemned.